kjx98/embark/site/source/docs/migrating_from_3.x.md

 Like before, those configs are all optional; but they allow you more flexibility, with simpler config objects that are easier to understand.

+### Library and Version updates

+#### NodeJS

+To upgrade to Embark 5, you will first need to install  Node.js version 10.17 or above, but not beyond 10.x for now.

+The reason for that limit is because 12.x cause issues with some of the underlying Embark dependencies, which do not support Node 12.x yet.

+#### Version manager

+In Embark 4, you could select the version of a couple of libraries in `embark.json`'s `versions` object.
+As of Embark 5, only `solc` is available to modify.

+We deprecated the other libraries because they were rarely changed and most importantly, because their different versions had breaking changes that were annoying to support at the same time.
+With those deprecations, we ensure you the best experience possible when using the libraries offered.

+#### ipfs-api

+We upgraded from the old `ipfs-api` to `ipfs-http-client`, because the former was deprecated.

+For most of you, no change is required, since EmbarkJS handles the API changes.

+However, if you did import `ipfs-api` yourself in your front-end Dapp, you'll need to change it to `ipfs-http-client`, because `ipfs-api` is no longer installed as part of Embark 5.